Be wary of scams as Amazon Prime Day kicks off, experts warn

 “We sell a lot of stuff and people know the (Amazon) name,” Knapp told the AP.
 “Bad actors try to take advantage of that.”

-Of course, there are loads of additional scams out there — it’s hard to identify more specifics for this year’s Prime Day before it begins.
+Of course, there’s loads of additional scams out there — it’s hard to identify more specifics for this year’s Prime Day before it begins.
 Still, experts add, scams will often iterate year after year.

 “Typically, the bones remain the same,” Planos said, pointing to repeating fake delivery scams, email phishing and more.
 “It’s always a ploy to separate consumers from (their) personal and payment information.”